Arwa-x/Ros-Installation/README.md

 4.5 On the terminal paste all instructions you copied from the website one by one

-4.6 After installation is completed type roscore in the terminal to ensure that it has been installed successfully
+4.6 After installation is completed type roscore in the terminal to ensure that it has been installed successfully..